 - Pour in the raisins and orange peel.

-- Continue adding flour until everything to comes together into a loose dough.
+- Continue adding flour until everything comes together into a loose dough.

 - Turn the dough out onto a floured board and knead until the dough is soft and elastic.